sderosiaux/golb/pages/2016-09-07-why-it-s-important-to-log-using-slf4j/20160907-why-it-s-important-to-log-using-slf4j.md

 ---
-title: Why it's important to log using slf4j ?
+title: Understand how to work with slf4j in Java
 description: An overview of the slf4j ecosystem
 date: "2016-09-07T22:12:03.284Z"
 layout: post